SpyLegendsYT/necrobot/README.md

 # NecroBot
-The soon to be ultimate moderation bot for all discord server, providing a wide array of tools too keep the peace.
+The soon to be ultimate moderation bot for all discord server, providing a wide array of tools to keep the peace.
 Expanding the moderation tools given by Discord tenfold.
 In addition, has a couple fun commands that can always be used to keep yourself entertained.

 __Command List (may not always be up to date)__
 * `!claim` - claim your daily bonus.
 (Any)